GeoffSCollins/PolTools/docs/divergent_pileup_metaplot.rst

 ==========================================================================
 Behavior
 ==========================================================================
-``three_prime_metaplot`` will report the position relative to the center of the regions provided and the average of the 3' reads at that position.
+``divergent_pileup_metaplot`` will report the position relative to the center of the regions provided and the sum of the reads at that position.

 For example: